OfficeDev/office-js-docs-pr/docs/quickstarts/word-quickstart.md

 ---
 title: Build your first Word task pane add-in
-description: Learn how to build a simple Word task pane add-in by using the Office JS API. ms.date: 06/10/2022 ms.prod: word ms.localizationpriority: high
+description: Learn how to build a simple Word task pane add-in by using the Office JavaScript API. ms.date: 06/10/2022 ms.prod: word ms.localizationpriority: high